 Here’s the basic premise:

 Rather than putting your money into one large, long-term CD, you instead stagger your cash over multiple CDs of varying term lengths.
-The CDs mature at varying intervals, so you frequently have the opportunity to take the cash out penalty-free or reinvest it into another CD.
+The CDs mature at varying intervals, so you frequently have the opportunity to withdraw the cash penalty-free or reinvest it into a new CD.

 CD ladders address some of the most common concerns with using this type of savings vehicle.
 It keeps your money relatively liquid because you’ve always got a maturity date on the near horizon.
 CD ladders also allow you to maximize better interest rates while avoiding early withdrawal penalties.

 Like any savings strategy, there are both pros and cons involved.
 We’ll take you through more of the benefits, along with some examples of how exactly CD laddering can work for you.
-Then we’ll highlight potential drawbacks so you can decide whether or not this is a plan worth having in your own savings portfolio.
+Then, we’ll highlight potential drawbacks so you can determine if this plan is right for you.